liuladniak/liuladniak/README.md

 ## Hi there 👋, I'm Liu

-I'm a full stack developer and bootcamp grad with a master's in building engineering.
+I'm a full stack developer and a bootcamp grad with a master's in building engineering.
 I enjoy creating solutions for local businesses and expanding my understanding of computer science.

 - 🔭 I’m currently working at Brainstation as a Teaching Assistant of Software Engineering Program
 - 🌱 I’m currently learning Typescript and using Stripe for checkouts